Structural and Statistical Audio Texture Knowledge Distillation for Acoustic Classification: Methodology

 Statistical textures are first extracted by applying Global Average Pooling (GAP) to the input feature matrix \( \mathbf{A} \in \mathbb{R}^{C \times H \times W} \), where \( H \) and \( W \) represent the height and width of the feature map, and \( C \) is the number of channels.
 This operation results in a global averaged feature vector \( \mathbf{g} \in \mathbb{R}^{C \times 1 \times 1} \), which aggregates information across all spatial dimensions, providing a compact representation of the original feature matrix.
 Next, the cosine similarity between each spatial position \( \mathbf{A}_{ij} \) (where \( i \in [1, W] \) and \( j \in [1, H] \)) in the feature map \( \mathbf{A} \) and the global averaged feature vector \( \mathbf{g} \) is computed, resulting in similarity features \( \mathbf{S} \) with dimensions \( 1 \times H \times W \). \( \mathbf{S} \) is then reshaped to \( \mathbf{S} \in \mathbb{R}^{H \times W} \) and quantized into \( Q \) levels, denoted as \( \mathbf{Q} = [Q_1, Q_2, \ldots, Q_N] \).
 The \( n \)-th quantization level \( Q_n \) is defined in Equation \ref{level}:

 where \( N \) is a hyperparameter for the maximum number of quantization levels, and \( n \in \{1, 2, \ldots, N\} \).

 To enhance the encoding process by capturing a smoother gradient compared to the linear basis function used in \cite{Zhu}, the similarity values are further quantized into \( \mathbf{E}_i \in \mathbb{R}^N \) using an RBF.
 Here, \( i \) ranges from 1 to \( HW \), and each dimension \( n \in \{1, 2, \ldots, N\} \) of \( \mathbf{E}_i \) is calculated using Equation \ref{rbf}.
 This quantization process is centered around predefined levels and controlled by the bandwidth parameter \( \gamma \), set to \( \frac{1}{N/2} \).
-This choice of \( \gamma \) ensures effective coverage of the interval between the selected centers \( \mathbf{Q} \):